-Mitigation Measure: The necessary improvement to mitigate the project impact at this intersection will consist of the addition of an exclusive eastbound right-turn lane.
+Mitigation Measure: The necessary improvement to mitigate the project impact at this intersection will consist of the addition of an exclusive eastbound right-turn lane on San Carlos Street.
 The implementation of this improvement will improve intersection level of service to LOS D.